 6. El Cangrejo

-This is one of only two districts on this list not directly bordering the ocean (San Francisco being the other).
-It’s tucked away a couple of districts behind Bella Vista and Punta Paitilla.
+El Cangrejo is near but doesn’t border the ocean; It’s tucked away a couple of districts behind Bella Vista and Punta Paitilla.

 El Cangrejo is an expensive, upscale district.
 That being said, it’s typically not quite as expensive as the other high-end districts we’ve talked about that directly border the ocean.